 Handmade

-A real unique feature of Japanesepatchwork remains a handmade.
-Most Japanese women do not use sewing machines, because they are used to doing everything "truly".
-And what can be more real than handwork?
-That's why traditional Japanese quilts are assembled, stitched and quilted exclusively by hand.
-In addition, in Japan, the popularity of "recycling" remains - the sewing of old things into new ones.
-And it is this technique that remains part of the Japanese patchwork sewing.
-In general, Japanese patchwork is included in the category of fine arts: there is no simplicity in English patchwork, roughness of the American quilting or crazy cakey patchwork.
-Elegant design, fine work, light fabrics and hand-made design distinguish this kind of patchwork from all similar techniques.
-Here the Japanese also managed to excel, having learned to create something sublime from the most ordinary and mundane.
-A wonderful country and amazing culture!
-We advise you to read:
+A truly unique feature of Japanesepatchwork remains handwork.
+Most Japanese women do not use sewing machines because they are used to doing everything “for real”.
+And what could be more real than handwork?
+That is why traditional Japanese quilts are assembled, sewn and quilted exclusively by hand.
+In addition, “recycling” remains popular in Japan – re-sew old things into new ones.
+And this technique remains part of Japanese patchwork.
+In general, Japanese patchwork is included in the category of fine arts: it does not have the simplicity of English patchwork, the roughness of American quilting or the recklessness of crazy patchwork.
+Elegant patterns, fine work, light fabrics and hand execution distinguish this type of patchwork from all similar techniques.
+Here, too, the Japanese managed to distinguish themselves, having learned to create something sublime from something completely ordinary and mundane.
+An amazing country and an amazing culture!
+We recommend reading:

 Comments